MazamaScience/MazamaSpatialUtils/README.md

 standardized and language-independent.
 The ISO 3166-1 alpha-2 encodings have emerged as the defacto standard for this sort of work.
 In similar fashion, ISO 3166-2 alpha-2 encodings are available for the next administrative level down – state/province/oblast, etc..
-For timezones, the defacto standard is the set of Olson timezones used in all UNIX systems.
+For time zones, the _defacto_ standard is the set of Olson time zones used in all UNIX systems.

 The main goal of this package is to create an internally standardized set of spatial data that we can use in various projects.
 Along with three built-in